The KIT Motion-Language Dataset: Natural Language Annotations

 \section{Natural Language Annotations}

 This section is concerned with the acquisition of motion descriptions using natural language annotations.
 While we resorted to existing data sources for the acquisition of motion data, we had to collect the annotations ourselves.
-In order to do so, we created a web-based tool specifically designed for this task called the \emph{Motion Annotation Tool}.\footnote{\url{https://motion-annotation.humanoids.kit.edu}} We describe the user interface of the tool, cover gamification approaches that we used to motivate annotators, and finally describe a novel approach that we used to decide which motion to present next to the user for annotation.
+For this purpose, we created a web-based tool specifically designed for this task called the \emph{Motion Annotation Tool}.\footnote{\url{https://motion-annotation.humanoids.kit.edu}} We describe the user interface of the tool, cover gamification approaches that we used to motivate annotators, and finally describe a novel approach that we used to decide which motion to present next to the user for annotation.
+The source code of the Motion Annotation Tool is openly available.\footnote{\RevisionOnly{added URL}\url{https://gitlab.com/h2t/MotionAnnotation}}